neilcampbell/vscode-puya-py/docs/language-server-life-cycle.md

 - Stops all running language server instances
 - Clears the client tracking Map

+## Restarting the Language Server

+Users can manually restart the language server using the VS Code command palette:

+1. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P)
+2. Search for and select "PuyaPy: Restart Language Server"

+This will:

+- Restart the currently running language server instance associated with the active folder

 ## Notes

 - The extension maintains separate language server instances for each workspace folder